2025–26 FC Spartak Trnava season: August 2025

 More than 1,300 Spartak fans.

 The club started August with a 1–0 league win against AS Trenčín.
 Erik Daniel was able to put his name on the goal sheet after a well taken corner.
-The game also saw red cards for Sani Suleiman, Roko Jureškin and Kristián Koštrna.
+The game also saw red cards for Suleman Sani, Roko Jureškin and Kristián Koštrna.
 By the second round, Spartak were the only team to have won both games.

 There were more than 1,300 away fans that came to the Štadión Sihoť.

 The next game was a 3–0 away loss against CS Universitatea Craiova.

 Spartak were able to continue their good league form with a 1–0 win at home against new comers Tatran Presov.
 After a cross by Miloš Kratochvíl, the ball found the head of Libor Holík who was able score his third goal of the season.
-In the 45” minute Patrick Nwadike scored a bicycle kick after a corner by Giorgi Moistsrapishvili, however the goal didn’t count due to a foul in the build up to the goal.
+In the 45th minute Patrick Nwadike scored a bicycle kick after a corner by Giorgi Moistsrapishvili, however the goal didn't count due to a foul in the build up to the goal.
 Landing Sagna equalized the game but after being checked by VAR, the goal was disallowed.
-It was also the club’s 1,000th Slovak league game in its history.
+It was also the club's 1,000th Slovak league game in its history.

 In the second leg against Craovia, Spartak were able to win the game 4–3 after extra time.
 After a goal scored by Miloš Kratochvíl, the score was set at 1–1 at half-time.
-After being subbed on in the 61” minute, Giorgi Moistsrapishvili was able to provide 3 assists in the next 20 minutes for Patrick Nwadike, Philip Azango and Timotej Kudlička.
+After being subbed on in the 61st minute, Giorgi Moistsrapishvili was able to provide 3 assists in the next 20 minutes for Patrick Nwadike, Philip Azango and Timotej Kudlička.
 The game was set a 4–1 to the Slovak club at full time.
 Despite winning the game, Spartak would be knocked out 6–4 on aggregate.

 They became the first Slovak club to overcome a 3–0 score in a European competition.